Tinnitus and Stress: A Strong Connection

 Can stress cause pulsatile tinnitus?

 Stress can directly impact blood pressure, which may make pulsatile tinnitus sound louder or more noticeable.
 Pulsatile tinnitus is a unique type of tinnitus where you hear a rhythmic whooshing or pulsing in sync with your heartbeat.
-If you're experiencing this, it's important to consult a doctor, as pulsatile tinnitus can sometimes indicate an underlying vascular or circulatory issue that may be treatable.

 Can tinnitus cause anxiety and stress?